 Although Gregory Packs has the Comfort Zone rating of under 18lbs, many people end up really packing in gear and end up close to 25 to 30lbs.
 While it’s not recommended, there are rarely complaints that the Z 40 can’t handle more weight than advertised.
 The suspension system, as discussed before, can really handle quite a lot while still keeping you comfortable.

 Despite the reasonable price of the Z 40, it really has some neat features that make it feel like a much more high-end, expensive bag.
 A removable top lid is useful if you want to reduce the weight for a shorter hike.
-There are attachment loops which work well for either trekking poles or an ice axe.
+There are attachment loops that work well for either trekking poles or an ice ax.

 The dual access to the main compartment is exceptionally useful.
 You get the easy loading style of a top drawstring design but the luxury of a full front zip so you can get gear on the bottom of the bag without having to empty it.
 This backpack even has a sleeping bag compartment, which is excellent for only a 40L capacity.